hellowac/celery-zh-cn/cn_docs/userguide/tasks.rst

    >>> result.get(timeout=1)
    {'value': 'example: 1'}

+返回值处理
+---------------------

 Return value handling

----------------------
+.. tab:: 中文

+.. tab:: 英文

 Return values will only be serialized if the returned model matches the annotation.
 If you pass a model instance of a different type, it will *not* be serialized. ``mypy`` should already catch such errors and you should fix your typehints then.

+Pydantic 参数
+-------------------

 Pydantic parameters

--------------------
+.. tab:: 中文

+.. tab:: 英文

 There are a few more options influencing Pydantic behavior: